Fabinevesf/Power-Plants-MVP/README.md

 In this repository, you will use build a Full Stack Power Plants Project MVP using React, Node/Express, and MySQL.

 Objectives
+Shows all power plants on a interactive map, you can filter the plants by source, location, year and installed capacity.

 Import database from "https://open-power-system-data.org/" Build an API server.